madeleinevarda/RowHealth_analysis/README.md

 ## Claims Rate

 * Compare Health Coverage's campaign's exceptionally high average claim amount of $410 is primarily driven by the Customer Testimonial initiative, which has an astronomical average claim of $499.
 With total claims reaching $3,902,045, this raises serious questions about the campaign's cost-effectiveness and sustainability.
-The second-highest average claim amount comes from Preventitive Care News at $271, further highlighting the financial burden of this campaign.

 * The Compare Health Coverage campaign experienced dramatic claim amount fluctuations during the pandemic, with significant spikes in August-September 2019 (74% increase) and a peak between April-May 2020 (94.1%).